 A large and well-funded network of School Choice advocates argues that public school funds should follow the student to the schools or programs that best meet their needs.
 Will government funding for homeschooling preserve the freedom we currently have to teach our children when, where and how we want, or will government funding simply expand the scope of government controlled education?

 During the last week in January, there is a nationwide public awareness event called School Choice Week.
-This is an effort to empower parents to make an informed decision about how to educate their children.
+This effort aims to empower parents to make an informed decision about how to educate their children.

 HOME believes that all parents have the right and high duty to direct the upbringing and education of their children.
-The parental right to direct education includes the right to choose public, private, religious education, or homeschooling.
+The parental right to direct education includes the right to choose public schools, private schools, religious schools, or homeschooling.